alventimiglia/PythonGames/README.md

 ## pong

 This is a recreation of the classic game, Pong.
 It uses the basic principles of Python, but really explores the use of the turtle library.

+## snake

+This is a recreation of Snake.
+I was interested in following the tutorial to complete this project because it used the tkinter and pygame libraries.
+It was also helpful to work through a breakdown in the math to make this game work.